Great Disappointment: Second Advent

 The decree by Artaxerxes empowered Ezra to ordain laws and to set up magistrates and judges for the restored Jewish state.
 It also gave him unlimited funds to rebuild whatever he wanted at Jerusalem.

 Miller concluded that 457 BC was the beginning of the 2,300-day (or -year) prophecy, which meant that it would end about 1843–1844 (457 BC + 2300 years = 1843 AD).
 And so, too, the Second Advent would happen about that time.

 Miller assumed that the "cleansing of the sanctuary" represented purification of the earth by fire at Christ's Second Coming.
 Using an interpretive principle known as the day-year principle, Miller, along with others, interpreted a prophetic "day" to read not as a 24-hour period, but rather a calendar year.
 Miller became convinced that the 2,300-day period started in 457 BC, the date of the decree to rebuild Jerusalem by Artaxerxes I of Persia.
-His interpretation led Miller to believe—and predict, despite urging of his supporters—that Christ would return in "about 1843".
+His interpretation led Miller to believe—and predict, when pressed by his supporters—that Christ would return in "about 1843".
 Miller narrowed the time period to sometime in the Jewish year 5604, stating: "My principles in brief, are, that Jesus Christ will come again to this earth, cleanse, purify, and take possession of the same, with all the saints, sometime between March 21, 1843, and March 21, 1844."
 March 21, 1844, passed without incident, but the majority of Millerites maintained their faith.

 After further discussion and study, Miller briefly adopted a new date—April 18, 1844—one based on the Karaite Jewish calendar (as opposed to the Rabbinic calendar).
 Like the previous date, April 18 passed without Christ's return.
 In the Advent Herald of April 24, Joshua Himes wrote that all the "expected and published time" had passed and admitted that they had been "mistaken in the precise time of the termination of the prophetic period".
 Josiah Litch surmised that the Adventists were probably "only in error relative to the event which marked its close".
-Miller published a letter "To Second Advent Believers," writing, "I confess my error, and acknowledge my disappointment; yet I still believe that the day of the Lord is near, even at the door."
+Miller published a letter "To Second Advent Believers", writing, "I confess my error, and acknowledge my disappointment; yet I still believe that the day of the Lord is near, even at the door."